robertzehnder/sinatra-and-activerecord/readme.md

 We've done `GET` requests, the next thing we're going to talk about is `POST` requests.
 There a little bit different in the way they get initiated.

 With `GET` requests, a user types a URL into the browser or clicks on a link.
-A `POST` request traditionally only happens when the intended behavior of the request is to create something in the database.
+A `POST` request traditionally only happens when the user submits a form.
+The intended behavior of the request is usually to create something in a database.
+There are other ways to initiate `POST` request like [postman](https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop?hl=en)

 ### I Do: Creating things - WDI App (Rest of Class)